bob-606/5.easa.fi/README.md

 ## 120. Which option states a benefit of aerodynamic washout?
-Which option states a benefit of aerodynamic washout?
 - ***At high angles of attack the effectiveness of the aileron is retained as long as possible***
 - Structurally the wing is made more rigid against rotation
 - Greater hardness because the wing can withstand more torsion forces